Applied nonequilibrium statistical mechanics - Dr. Astrid S. de Wijn

 Consequently, little is known about the universality of the dynamical properties of many-particle systems.

-We sometimes stray into other fields, such as strongly-correlated electron systems, glasses, and biophysics.
+We sometimes stray into other fields, such as strongly-correlated electron systems, glasses, networks, and biophysics.